-We already loved our Luci inflatable solar light but its virtues were completely affirmed when our friends at Divergent Travelers (who don’t travel with a RV) said, “My Luci inflatable solar light goes everywhere I travel.
+We already loved our Luci inflatable solar light but its virtues were completely affirmed when our friends at Divergent Travelers (who don’t have the storage of an RV) said, “My Luci inflatable solar light goes everywhere I travel.
 We have used it in our tents while camping, on picnic tables while enjoying a nice summer night and to light up pathways.”
-No batteries needed and made of tough waterproof material, it’s charged by the sun and creates an inviting light that lasts for hours—be it for an emergency or ambiance.
+No batteries needed, it’s made of tough waterproof material, charged by the sun, and creates an inviting light that lasts for hours—be it for an emergency or ambiance.

 The Traveler’s Card Game

 Every traveler has great stories, all you need to do is ask.
 Spark up lively, thought-provoking, and hysterical conversations with the Travel Banter card game.
-Designed by our clever friend Nicolette, these 98 questions are printed on the back of gorgeous travel photographs with topics that run the gamut…Arts & Culture, Food & Drink, Life & Lessons, People, and Culture.
-We played with my mom over Thanksgiving and we reminisced about past vacations, shared untold stories, and even learned new things about each other.
+Created by our clever friend Nicolette of CultureTrav, these 98 questions are printed on the back of gorgeous travel photographs with topics that run the gamut…Arts & Culture, Food & Drink, Life & Lessons, People, and Culture.
+We played with my mom over Thanksgiving and reminisced about past vacations, shared untold stories, and even learned new things about each other.
 This compact deck is the perfect stocking stuffer and great trick up your sleeve for long car rides, family reunions, solo trips, and unforgettable nights.

 Happy Holidays everyone!
-We appreciate you checking out our travel gift guide and shopping through the links we provided.
+We appreciate you checking out our travel gift guide and shopping through the links we provided (they’re not all Amazon, don’t worry).
 These affiliate links support our work and help keep HoneyTrek going without any extra cost to you.
 Cheers to a wonderful holiday season and more adventures in the new year!